Marshall Islands: Media and communications

 The Marshall Islands have several AM and FM radio stations.
 AM stations are 1098 5 kW V7AB Majuro (Radio Marshalls, national coverage) and 1224 AFN Kwajalein (both public radio) as well as 1557 Micronesia Heatwave.
 The FM stations are 97.9 V7AD Majuro, V7AA 96.3 FM Uliga and 104.1 V7AA Majuro (Baptist religious).
 BBC World is broadcast on 98.5 FM Majuro.
 The most recent station is Power 103.5 which started broadcasting in 2016.

 AFRTS stations include 99.9 AFN Kwajalein (country), 101.1 AFN (adult rock) and 102.1 AFN (hot AC).

 There is one broadcast television station, MBC-TV operated by the state.
 Cable TV is available.
 On cable TV, most programs are shown two weeks later than in North America but news in real time can be viewed on CNN, CNBC and BBC.
 American Forces Radio and Television also provides TV service to Kwajalein Atoll.

 The Marshall Islands National Telecommunications Authority (NTA) provides telephone, cable TV (MHTV), FAX, cellular and Internet services.
 The Authority is a private corporation with significant ownership by the national government.

+Newspapers

-NewspapersLoan Ran Kein, a Marshallese language paper, was published from 1953 to 1954.
+Loan Ran Kein, a Marshallese language paper, was published from 1953 to 1954.
 The current national newspaper is a bilingual (Marshallese and English) weekly, The Marshall Islands Journal.
 It has been published since 1980.